xiahualiu/wg_gaming_installer/README.md

 # WireGuard installer for Gaming and PI Nodos or Crypto servers
+Hardware Crypto
+WireGuard uses ChaCha20Poly1305, which is extremely fast in software on virtually all general purpose CPUs.
+As of writing, there is not an overwhelming amount of dedicated hardware support for it, though this is changing.
+Practically speaking, this is not a problem, as vector instructions on CPUs wind up being in the same ballpark (and sometimes even faster) than AES-NI instructions.

 **Thank you for all the stars!** I was not aware it was so popular before so I decided to actively maintain it from now.